 It's important because if the membrane is too dry the chick won't be able to peck through it and the chick stands a chance of dying.

-No. Various things will influence hatch times - the age of the eggs, the health of the chicken the egg came from, fluctuations in the incubator temperature ...
+Various things will influence hatch times - the age of the eggs, the health of the mother chicken, fluctuations in the incubator temperature ...
 Sometimes chicks hatch a little before 21 days, sometimes it can be several days after.

-Don't give up on your eggs until 25 days have passed since they were set.
+Don't give up on your chicks until 26 days have passed since they were set.

-There are so many books and magazines out there - not to mention websites and blogs - that it's difficult to know which one to buy.
+There are so many books and magazines out there - not to mention websites and blogs - that it's difficult to know which is reliable.
 Sometimes their information is very thin, sometimes it's downright inaccurate.
 I know - I have most of them!

 Some links on this page are affiliate links, which means that if you purchase a product through them I receive a small commission.
 There is no extra cost to you.
 More details can be found on this page.